 The Town is insured for general liability; however, Chapter 258 of the Massachusetts General Laws limits the Town's liability to a maximum of \$100,000 per claim in all matters except in actions relating to federal civil rights, eminent domain and breach of contract.
 Such claims are charged to the general fund.
-There were no such claims in 2014.
+There were no such claims in 2015.

 The Town is a member of the West Suburban Health Group, which is a Massachusetts Municipal Health Insurance joint purchase group.
 The group includes thirteen Towns, one school district, and two educational collaboratives as participants.
 The group offers a variety of self-funded health plans.
-Specifically, the group has the following self-insured plans: Blue Cross Blue Shield of MA (BCBSMA) Network Blue New England Exclusive Provider Organization (EPO) plan and Medex 3 with OBRA90 benefits, Fallon Health & Life Assurance Company's Select Care and Direct Care EPOs; Harvard Pilgrim Health Care (HPHC) EPO plan, HPHC Preferred Provider Organization (PPO) plan, and HPHC Medicare Enhance; Tufts Health Plan EPO plan and Tufts Point of Service (POS) plan.
+Specifically, the group has the following self-insured plans: Blue Cross Blue Shield of MA (BCBSMA) Network Blue New England Exclusive Provider Organization (EPO) plans, Fallon Health Select Care and Direct Care EPO plans, Harvard Pilgrim Health Care (HPHC) EPO plans and Preferred Provider Organization (PPO) plan, and Tufts Health Plan EPO and Tufts Point of Service (POS) plan.
+Each of the EPO plans is offered at two plan design levels, i.e. Rate Saver and Benchmark plan designs.
+The Group also offers two Medicare plans that are self-funded for medical claims and fully insured for pharmacy claims through Medicare RX PDP and HPHC Medicare Enhance with Coventry First Health PDP